desmos-labs/desmos/x/reactions/spec/03-state.md

 - `0x02 | Subspace ID | Reaction ID | -> ProtocolBuffer(RegisteredReaction)`

 ## Next Reaction ID
-The next reaction ID is stored using the subspace ID where it lives as key.
-This allows to easily query the ID to be used next for the newest reaction:
+The next reaction id is stored using the associated subspace id as the key:

-`0x10 | Subspace ID | -> bytes(NextReactionID)`
+- `0x10 | Subspace ID | -> bytes(NextReactionID)`

 ## Reaction
 The reaction is stored using the subspace ID where it lives, the post it reacts to and its ID combined as key.
 This allows to easily query: